 - Or frozen for 2-3 months.
 Defrost before reheating.

 - Reheat by adding to a skillet or pan, and bring to a simmer for 3-4 minutes until everything is heated through.
-A little extra veggie broth or some coconut milk may be required to loosen up the sauce.
+A little extra veggie stock may be required to loosen up the sauce.

 - A scoop of reheated curry leftovers is so tasty served over a slice of toasted bread or with a leftover naan or flatbread for next days lunch.